 Losing one of your teeth affects your confidence and oral health.
-The good news is that our Grand Haven dentists will be able to determine if you’re a candidate for dental implants.
+The good news is that our West Michigan dentists will be able to determine if you’re a candidate for dental implants.

 While making your appearance less than desirable, badly decayed or missing teeth can also undermine the strength of your bite.
 This will make it tougher to chew effectively and eventually alter your dietary habits — until you are trading in that wonderful steak for a bowl of scrambled eggs.

-You’ll need to eat soft foods while you recover from the dental implant procedure.
+You’ll need to eat soft foods while you recover from the dental implant procedure, however.
 That way, your mouth and jaw will have a chance to heal.
 Stay away from foods that are sticky and/or hard to chew in the meantime.

-Ask our dentists about getting dental implants and begin enjoying all the foods you’ve been missing.
+Ask our dentists about getting implants and begin enjoying all the foods you’ve been missing.
 Our dental implant dentists will be able to determine whether or not you’re a candidate for the procedure.

 As a dental practice that offers both dental implants and dentures, we’re often asked about...